regiluze/unbeatableTicTacToe-/README.md

 # unbeatableTicTacToe-
 Tic Tac Toe unbeatable game

 To run the game just type:

-docker run regiluze/tictactoegame
+docker run -i regiluze/tictactoegame

 and try to win the computer ;-)